Yamaha YPG-235 Review

 Obviously, there are no exotic materials used in the construction but the plastic used is of pretty decent quality and can withstand a life on the road provided it is housed in an adequately padded bag or case while in transit.
 The keys feel solid and so do the buttons and the knobs.
 We will get to the playability in a bit.
 There are no sharp edges or fragile parts that can bend and break easily making this a truly sturdy keyboard.

 Most modern digital pianos are all guilty of pairing their amazing instruments with really crappy speakers that sucks the life out of the music.
 To truly exploit the amazing tones available on most digital systems, you have to further invest in monitors or amps which defeats the entire purpose of a portable grand.
-Right out of the box, the speaker system on the Yamaha YPG-235 impressed us.
+Right out of the box, the speakers on the Yamaha YPG-235 impressed us.
 It looks good with a set of separate woofers and tweeters on either sides which is more than we expected from something at this price point.
 The sound output is crisp and accurate.
 Pretty much all of the octaves sound good and vibrant and you will enjoy performing on this digital piano.
 Even every practice chance will feel enriching thanks to this sound system and you can practice or create music without needing any extra equipment.
 There is a catch though.
-The sound quality degrades quite badly once the volume is turned up beyond three-quarters of the way.
+The sound quality degrades quite badly once the volume is turned up beyond 3 quarters of the way.
 Having said that, the volume is good enough at even the halfway point to practice by yourself.
 You will anyways need to connect to an external sound system while performing live.

 Most other pianos in this price range are far inferior in sound quality compared to the Yamaha YPG-235 and it is one of the biggest plus points of this keyboard and one of the biggest reasons to invest in this instrument.